 INDEMNIFICATION

-AUSTIN EMERGENCY NURSES INC shall indemnify all past and present officers, directors, committee members, and other authorized AUSTIN EMERGENCY NURSES INC representatives to the full extent permitted by applicable Law, and shall be entitled to purchase insurance for such indemnification of officers and directors to the full extent as determined by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+AUSTIN ENA shall indemnify all past and present officers, directors, committee members, and other authorized AUSTIN ENA representatives to the full extent permitted by applicable Law, and shall be entitled to purchase insurance for such indemnification of officers and directors to the full extent as determined by the AUSTIN ENA Board of Directors.
 Notwithstanding the foregoing, such indemnification shall be limited to the extent of the insurance (i.e., Directors and Officers insurance and other further coverages as may be applicable) maintained by AUSTIN EMERGENCY NURSES INC.

 ARTICLE XV